-The special master recommended Myron Kyle's prayer for compensatory damages be be added and denied.
-Report of Special Master re: Myron A. Kyle ("Kyle Report"), ECF No: 47 at 15.
-His master decision was grounded on the fact that, on October 23, 1983, Mr. Kyle was not in Beirut but training in the Mojave Desert.
-He claimed injuries resulting from the October 23 attack based on the fact that is relationship with several Combat Engineers who deployed to Beirut in June 1983 and were as her the killed in the blast.
-Mr. Kyle deployed to Beirut from "mid-February of 1984" to June 30, 1984, a the determined as part of an engineering detail, assisting in the extraction of the Ambassador's family and staff and the subjected to "small-arms fire" and faced "increas[ed] security threats."
+The special master recommended Myron Kyle's prayer for compensatory damages be denied.
+Report of Special Master re: Myron A. Kyle ("Kyle Report"), ECF No. 47 at 15.
+His decision was grounded on the fact that, on October 23, 1983, Mr. Kyle was not in Beirut but training in the Mojave Desert.
+He claimed injuries resulting from the October 23 attack based on his relationship with several Combat Engineers who deployed to Beirut in June 1983 and were killed in the blast.
+Mr. Kyle deployed to Beirut from "mid-February of 1984" to June 30, 1984, as part of an engineering detail, assisting in the extraction of the Ambassador's family and staff and completing various projects at the embassy compound.
+While in Beirut, Mr. Kyle's squad was subjected to "small-arms fire" and faced "increas[ed] security threats."